rogerangliss-byte/KoW-Companion-Test/README.md

-# KoW Companion v4.2.0 — Officer Experience
+# KoW Companion v4.2.0 — Officer Experience.

 v4.2 focuses on finding and identifying Officers quickly as the database grows.